 - Specific individual support

 How will the school know how well my child is doing and how will they inform me about this?

-All pupil progress is tracked termly across the curriculum using National Curriculum Levels.
+All pupil progress is tracked termly across the curriculum using Age Related Expectations.
 A full analysis to this data by senior managers and teachers determines next steps.
-Children in Year 1 and above, who are not working at National Curriculum levels are assessed by a different assessment tool – P Scales - which shows their progress in smaller but significant steps.

 In addition, parents are invited to Termly Progress Review meetings in which short term targets are reviewed and updated.
 These meetings are held three times a year.

-The progress of Children with a Statement of Need or EHC plan is formally reviewed at an Annual Review attended by parents, teacher and other professionals involved with the child’s education.
+The progress of Children with an EHC plan is formally reviewed at an Annual Review attended by parents, teacher and other professionals involved with the child’s education.

 Have any staff received specialist training in SEND?

 All teachers and learning support staff attend regular training sessions related to high quality teaching and learning.